An author platform is a means of bringing your book, work, and brand to the attention of potential book buyers.

 Building an author platform means figuring out how what you have to say fits in with the needs of book buyers—and figuring out how to get the word out to those book buyers via a platform.
 To start building an author platform, follow these 7 steps and begin to create a following for your book now, regardless of where you are in the process of writing it.

 Step 1: Begin speaking and writing about your story and the topic of your book if you haven’t already.
 If you’re writing a memoir to inspire other women to take control of their finances after a financial crisis, get your thoughts together and try them out on a Facebook page or a blog attached to a simple website.
 If you want to write a memoir based on your experiences, start writing—and start talking about your experience with others online and in person.
 Discover where people interested in what you want to say congregate in the real world and in the virtual world.
+Summarize your topic in a few words and do a Google search.
+What pages come up?
+Where are people finding information about your topic?

 Step 3: Put down the megaphone for a minute.
 Communication is a two-way street.
 Yes, you have something to say, but you also need to listen to your followers and potential book buyers.
 How are you going to connect with them in such a way that you aren’t just talking AT them but WITH them?
 How can you use social media or a blog to hear from them?
 How can you do a workshop with them to hear their questions for you?
 What do THEY need from you, your work, and your book?